 - The outsourcing of key functions of the company:

-- o internal audit function;
+- internal audit function;

 - compliance function;

 - risk management function;

 - actuarial function.

 - The outsourcing of other functions and insurance activities that are fundamental for the ability of the company to carry out its core business, such as:

-- o sales,
+- sales,

-- o claims management,
+- claims management,

-- o policy management, incl. underwriting
+- policy management, incl. underwriting

 - accounting,

 - investments and/or asset management,

-- o product development and pricing of insurance products,
+- product development and pricing of insurance products,

-- o rendering of data storage services
+- rendering of data storage services

-- o regular maintenance and support for the relevant IT systems
+- regular maintenance and support for the relevant IT systems

 - ORSA process (Own Risk and Solvency Assessment).

-A transferred task will be considered important for the company when it is related to any of the above mentioned important functions or insurance activities or when it does not fall under definition of importance, but is insurance specific and has annual net costs above € 50.000,00.
+A transferred task will be considered important for the company when it is related to any of the above mentioned important functions or insurance activities or when it does not fall under definition of importance, but is insurance specific and has annual net costs above \in 50.000,00.